How to recognise and develop originality in research

 In the analogy the explorer uses all the information he can to firm up on why he wants to explore the wilderness and how he might do so within the resources at his command and within any constraints that may exist.
 He uses this information to plan and organise what background knowledge, procedures, tools, equipment and personnel he will need, tailored to the available resources and constraints.
 Some procedures may have to be specially designed, some tools and equipment may have to be specially made and some personnel may have to be specially trained or brought in.

 Similarly, the student studies the literature, talks to experts and attends relevant training to get background knowledge and to develop an appropriate research methodology.
-The latter must include decisions about the procedures, tools and techniques, and possibly also the people to be involved.
+This must include decisions about the procedures, tools and techniques, and possibly also the people to be involved.
 These may be fairly standard in the field of study, but if she uses them in new and untested ways, this would justify a claim for originality.
 Or if she develops new procedures, tools and techniques for a specific purpose, this, too would justify a claim for originality.
 If neither is the case, her claim for originality must lie in later stages of the work, as suggested in the next few sections.

 Originality in exploring the unknown/unexplored